sanya2508/Binary-Tree/README.md

 * Applications: Computer directory, Company organisation hierarchy, etc.

-* A tree can be a generic tree, but here we are talking about binart tree.
+* A tree can be a generic tree, but here we are talking about binary tree.

 * In binary tree every node will have at most two children.
 <hr/>